rbuskov/hallon/README.md

 - Convention over configuration (should just work for simple scenarios)
 - HAL responses can be configured i 3 ways
    - Implementing Hallon.IResource (abstract base class provided)
-   - Adding attributes to classes and members (both POCO and/or Resource objects)
+   - Adding attributes to classes and members (works for POCO and Resource objects)
-   - Via a fluent API that is detached from the domian model (both POCO and/or Resource objects)
+   - Via a fluent API that is detached from the domian model (works for POCO and Resource objects)
 - Allow arbitrary links and embedded resources (don't limit the developer to stuff that can be found via reflection)
 - Allow for links to be made available dynamically, based on application state